NelleV/nellev.github.io/teaching/hpcai.md

 **Converge on a model/pipeline to solve the problem at hand**, and run the code on the test data.
 Save the results as CSV file.
-The predicted labels should be provided with the report.
+The predicted labels of the train, validation, and test should be provided with the report.

 ### Report